 Why you’ll love this baked greek chicken recipe

 - So flavorful!
-2x the lemon, lots of garlic & a creamy & tangy salsa to tie it all together!
+2x the lemon + lots of garlic + a zesty MEditerranean-style salsa to tie it all together!

 - A perfect weeknight dinner!
 Prep your ingredients beforehand then bake & mix your salsa fixin’s right before you’re ready to eat!
 It’s so easy!

 Need it gluten free?
 Great news, it already is!

 Need it dairy free?
 Replace the greek yogurt with dairy free yogurt & omit the feta from the salsa.

 - Sun-Dried Tomato & Artichoke Stuffed Chicken